haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Languages Common, Draconic Challenge 22 (41,000 XP) Amphibious.
 The dragon can breathe air and water.
 Legendary Resistance (3/Day).
 If the dragon fails a saving throw, it can choose to succeed instead.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 293

 option can be used at a time and only at the end of another creature’s turn.
 The dragon regains spent legendary actions at the start of its turn.
 Detect.
 The dragon makes a Wisdom (Perception) check.